 - Unpack as much as you can before your cat arrives.
-This will stop your cat being stressed further by any additional changes
+This will stop your cat from being stressed further by any additional changes.

-- Take your cat’s favourite items and arrange them in a familiar way
+- Take your cat’s favorite items and arrange them in a familiar way.

 Stressful Situation 3: New Pets or People